+The following ‘Functional Flow’ diagram depicts how a log is processed in ALAN:

+The 13 (thirteen) stages involved in the running a process are explained below:

-To run a process, provide the required fields in the ‘Run’ page like process title, setup, alert group and click on ‘Run Process’ button.
+In this stage, you need to open the ‘Run’ page from the ALAn application and provide the required fields such as process title, setup, alert group and, click the ‘Run Process’ button.

-The request goes to ‘ProcessController’ using ‘RequestMapping’ annotation and request forwards to ‘ProcessManager’.
+In second stage, the request is passed to the ‘ProcessController’ using the ‘RequestMapping’ annotation and then it is forwarded to the ‘ProcessManager’.

-‘ProcessManager’ creates a new process record in DB using processService object and gets the processId
+In next stage, the ‘ProcessManager’ creates a new process record in the DB (Database) using the ‘processService’ object and gets the ‘processId’.

-ProcessManager requests ProcessUtils to get the log files location.
+The ‘ProcessManager’ requests ‘ProcessUtils’ to get the log files location as below:

-If the provided setup mode is Offline then ProcessUtils will return the log files location from setup object (For Offline setups user will provide the log files location while creating the Setup).
+If the provided setup mode is Offline then ‘ProcessUtils’ returns the log files location from the setup object (For Offline setups, user has to provide the log files location when creating the Setup).

-If the setup mode is Online, then ProcessUtils forwards the request to FTPWorker.Using FTPClient API, FTPWorker runs the GETLOGS command to download the online logfiles from specified MSAs to a temp location specified in the Properties file
+If the setup mode is Online, then ‘ProcessUtils’ forwards the request to the ‘FTPWorker’ that runs the ‘GETLOGS’ command using ‘FTPClient API to download the online logfiles from the specified MSAs to a temp location (as specified in the Properties file).

-After getting the log files location, ProcessManager requests ProcessUtils to get the log files from the path.ProcessUtils extracts zip files if any and picks Only .logs files and returns a map containing midplane and its associated log file names.
+The ‘ProcessManager’ then requests ProcessUtils to get the log files from the ‘path.ProcessUtils’ extracted zip files.
+Only .logs files are exctrated and a map containing midplane and its associated log file names are returned.

-ProcessManager requests ProcessUtils to process the first midplane in the returned map.
-ProcessUtils generates and returns a report in the form of Result object
+In the 6th stage the ‘ProcessManager’ requests ‘ProcessUtils’ to process the first midplane in the returned map.
+The ‘ProcessUtils’ generates and returns a report in the form of the Result object.

-ProcessManager requests ProcessUtils to save the reports in solr
+Then, the ‘ProcessManager’ requests ‘ProcessUtils’ to save the reports in solr.

-The returned report will be sent to ProcessController as response
+The returned report is sent to the ‘ProcessController’ as response.

-ProcessController sends the response to process dashboard
+The ‘ProcessController’ sends response to the process dashboard.

-If more than one midplane exists in the map returned in step 5,ProcessManager assign the job of processing remaining storage arrays to ProcessWorker
+If more than one midplane exists in the map returned in 5th stage, then the ‘ProcessManager’ assigns the job of processing remaining storage arrays to the ‘ProcessWorker’.

-ProcessWorker executes the steps 6 and 7 repeatedly till all the Midplane reports are saved in the solr.
+In this stage, the ‘ProcessWorker’ executes the stages 6th and 7th repeatedly; untill all the Midplane reports are saved in the solr.

-Meanwhile, process dashboard keep sending the asynchronous(AJAX) requests to the ProcessController to get the completed dashboard reports.
-ProcessController sends the response to process dashboard, by requesting ProcessManager which communicates with solr
+Meanwhile, the process dashboard continue sending the asynchronous(AJAX) requests to the ‘ProcessController’, to get the completed dashboard reports.
+The ‘ProcessController’ sends the response to the process dashboard by requesting ‘ProcessManager’ which is in communication with solr.

-After preparing all the dashboard reports, ProcessWorker invokes BlockingQueue(fileNamesQueue) by adding the FileNames objects to it.
-Once FileNames objects are added, immediately LogFilesThreadExecutor invokes and assigns those objects to the LogFilesWorker to create indexing files in json format in a temporary location specified in the Properties file.
-Once indexing files creation started, immediately SolrIndexThreadExecutor invokes and assigns those indexing files to SolrIndexWorker.
-SolrIndexWorker then runs the post.jar solr command to commit the json files in solr.
-After committing all the json files in solr, SolrIndexWorker updates the index status in database.
+After preparing all the dashboard reports, the ‘ProcessWorker’ invokes ‘BlockingQueue(fileNamesQueue)’ by adding the ‘FileNames’ objects to it.
+The ‘LogFilesThreadExecutor’ invokes and assigns the added ‘FileNames’ objects to the ‘LogFilesWorker’ to create indexing files in json format in a temporary location (as specified in the Properties file).
+As soon as indexing files creation starts, the ‘SolrIndexThreadExecutor’ invokes and assigns them to the ‘SolrIndexWorker’ which then runs the ‘post.jar solr’ command to commit the ‘json’ files in solr.
+After committing all the ‘json’ files in solr, the ‘SolrIndexWorker’ updates the index status in database.